-and high anomaly score indicates possible anomaly.
-Note that Mahalanobis distance takes into account the scale of variables compared to vanilla reconstruction error, i.e., magnitude of error is assessed relative to its baseline covariance, instead of by its own.
+and a high anomaly score indicates a possible anomaly.
+Note that Mahalanobis distance takes into account the scales of variables compared to vanilla reconstruction error, i.e., the magnitude of error is assessed relative to its baseline covariance instead of by its own.